 - 100 Must-Read Books of US Historical Fiction

-How will you conduct your book club?
+8. Think About How You will conduct your book club

 Some book clubs are more social than academic.
 Make it clear to your guests which kind you’ve planned.
 There is nothing worse than showing up to a book club having not read the book, except maybe showing up and being the only one who finished it.